shyamal11/video-streaming-quic/README.md

 - **server:** go run cmd/echo/echo.go -server
 - **client:** go run cmd/echo/echo.go -client

 This should be done on separate terminals, and can handle multiple clients.
-When the client starts, enter a number which plays the required video.
-Every client will open the video player, and the SpaceBar key to play / pause.
+When the client starts, **enter a number on Client CLI** which requestes the required video.
+Every client will open the video player, and the **SpaceBar key** to **play / pause.**